uluwatubali/2017_study_prj/Code_Training/Python_basic.md

 ```

 What's diferrence between == and is?
- ==: Comparison of content
+ ==: Comparison of content(some object could be overrided comparison operator)
- is: Comparison of object
+ is: Comparison of object(identity)
 ```
 list1=['abcd']
 list2=['abcd']